twilightscapes/pirate/README.md

-# CompleteWeb
+# PIRATE

 A Complete Website / Web App Platform with multimedia blog and customizable resume, cover letter and skills and notes pages with integrated contact forms.

+Built into PIRATE is also a social network that allows you to interact with other PIRATE users.

-CompleteWeb is built to OPERATE FOR FREE using FREE Cloud Based Services
+PIRATE is built to operate using FREE Cloud Based Services

-## 👌 Features
+## Features

 - Next-Gen Blogging Platform.
 - State-of-the-art multimdedia/animation layering
 - FULL animated SVG support
-- User-installable PWA (Progressive Web Apps)
+- User-installable PWA (Progressive Web App)
 - Responsive Web Design
 - Dark / Light Mode
 - Customize Resume, Profile, Cover Letter, Skills, Interview Notes and Contact page.